 Nominations and Elections Application

-The International Public Safety Association is holding an Election in January 2020 for four Board of Directors' seats.
+The International Public Safety Association is holding an Election in January 2024 for three Board of Directors' seats.

-Each seat is a highly visible leadership position and has a term of three years of volunteer leadership service to the IPSA.
+Each seat is a highly visible leadership position and has a term of two years (through March 1, 2026) of volunteer leadership service.

 All candidates must meet the following eligibility requirements::